ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-04-02-Why-no-science.markdown

 paragraphs about how sickening and hopeless political news has been this past decade, but such a litany of disagreeable crap would not help my mood.

-So, missed opportunities, lack of known options, a government that is either idiotic or evil (the former sadly seems the most likely), and a populace that appears more concerned with ideological purity than objective reality.
+So, missed opportunities, lack of known options, a government that is either idiotic or evil (the former, sadly, seems the most likely), and a populace that appears more concerned with ideological purity than objective reality.
 Spelling it all out offers a clearer view of how a would-be science journalist lost faith in both science and journalism, at least as far as the two making for a possible, even fruitful, career.
 I still find science and journalism to be where my mind feels